 Your last stop on this UK road trip finishes in the ever-beautiful Edinburgh.
 One of our favourite cities, Edinburgh is the perfect mix of winding historical lanes and an exciting creative scene.
 Visit in the summer and you’ll experience its international Edinburgh Fringe Festival (book ahead).
 Visit during the winter and you’ll experience snow-covered views of the magical Edinburgh Castle.
 For a true welcome to Edinburgh, head to Sandy Bell’s; home to Edinburgh’s Scottish folk music scene and great beers.

-Any suggestions?
+Any other suggestions?
 We’d love to hear them!
 Please feel free to add below.